adrienchaton/CharTransformer_playground/literature.md

 * Xuan / Hard negative examples are hard, but useful / 2020
 * Xuan / Improved Embeddings with Easy Positive Triplet Mining / 2020

 Investigate other SSL approaches than masked language modeling, using data augmentations on sequences for contrastive and teacher-student training.
+Or project sequences to image domain and use SSL inspired from computer vision.

 Use the language modeling objectives e.g. next or masked token prediction as a generative method for protein optimization.
 Visualize the attention maps, do the positions with highest avg. attention are the most critical sites for function ?
 Then either "mutate" positions of lower attention or higher attention depending on the strenght of modification desired ?

 Train (cross-modal) inference models on e.g. aligned sequences and labels, train unconditional generative models on sequences, then do latent space search of the generative representation in the "CLIP-guided style".

 * Radford / Learning Transferable Visual Models From Natural Language Supervision (CLIP) / 2021
 * Galatolo / Generating images from caption and vice versa via CLIP-Guided Generative Latent Space Search / 2021
 * Kim1 / DiffusionCLIP: Text-Guided Diffusion Models for Robust Image Manipulation / 2021

 Or alternatively, train controlable generative model on top of unconditional generative latent space.